v256599/Digital_Clock_UVS/README.md

 ## Hardware description of demo application!
 Describe your implementation.
 Put a descriptive top-level schematic of your application.

+The demo application is a digital clock system implemented on the Nexys A7 FPGA development board.
+The system integrates multiple functional blocks, including a standard clock (hours, minutes, seconds), a stopwatch module, and a date management module (day, month, year).

+All modules are connected under a top-level entity named `digital_clock`, which coordinates the system operation.
+A mode-switching module allows users to cycle between clock, stopwatch, and date modes using a dedicated button.

+User interactions such as adjusting time, date, or operating the stopwatch are handled through push-buttons (BTNL, BTNR, BTNU, BTND, BTNC).
+Mode indication is provided through onboard LEDs, and all data are displayed via multiplexed 7-segment displays.
+Clock division is performed using internal clock divider modules generating 1 Hz and 1 kHz signals from the main system clock.

 ## Software description
 The VHDL implementation is modular, with each functionality developed as a separate entity.
 The main modules are: